Pasek108/TOP-Tic-Tac-Toe/README.md

 # Overview :sparkles:

 ## About
-This project is my solution for [Project: Tic Tac Toe](https://www.theodinproject.com/lessons/ruby-tic-tac-toe) on [Foundations Course](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby) from [The Odin Project (TOP)](https://www.theodinproject.com) which is an open-source curriculum for learning full-stack web development.
+This project is my solution for [Project: Tic Tac Toe](https://www.theodinproject.com/lessons/ruby-tic-tac-toe) on [Ruby Course](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby) from [The Odin Project (TOP)](https://www.theodinproject.com) which is an open-source curriculum for learning full-stack web development.

 <br>